Regenerative Medicine and Stem Cell Era Begins

 2) Cardiology

-Cardiovascular diseases and related heart attacks, which are among the most common diseases in the society, significantly impair the quality of life of patients.
+Cardiovascular diseases and related heart attacks, which are among the most common diseases in society, significantly impair the quality of life of patients.
 Stem cell transplantation is now used in the treatment of heart failure that develops after a heart attack.
-When a coronary artery is blocked, the heart cells it feeds start to measure within 20-30 minutes.
+When a coronary artery is blocked, the heart cells it feeds start to die within 20-30 minutes.
 If the vessel is not opened, most of the cells die within 6 hours.
-There is scientific evidence that stem cells from bone marrow can reverse this process.
+There is scientific evidence that bone marrow stem cells can reverse this process.

 Bone Marrow Repairs the Heart

 When heart muscle cells die from a heart attack, they are not replaced.
 In the early 2000s, the ability of stem cells to repair diseased tissue was recognized.
 This opened a new era in stem cell therapy.
-Stem cell therapy for heart disease took the first place.
-The heart muscle is damaged after an infarction, leading to heart failure.
-Stem cell therapy is used to repair damage to the heart muscle and in severe heart failure.
+Stem cell therapy for heart disease ranked first.

 In patients who have had an infarction, stem cells from the patient's bone marrow are extracted and injected into the coronary artery.
 This treatment can also lead to the formation of new blood vessels.
-Studies have shown that the damaged areas of the patients' hearts completely regress within 6 months and the heart's beating power increases.
+Studies have shown that the damaged areas of patients' hearts completely regress within 6 months, and the heart's contractile function improves.

 Giving Your Own Cell

 In stem cell transplantation into heart tissue, cells are not taken from relatives or outsiders, but from the person himself/herself.
-The person's own stem cells are obtained from a sample taken from the bone marrow.
+The person's own stem cells are obtained from a bone marrow sample.
 Therefore, there is no chance that the cells given will not be accepted.

 How Is The Transplant Performed?

-Similar to the angiography method, stem cell transplantation is performed non-surgically through a tube that is inserted through the groin vein and advanced into the heart tissue.
-This procedure is performed through the heart artery or vein, depending on the patient's current disease.
+Similar to the angiography method, stem cell transplantation is performed non surgically through a tube that is inserted through the groin vein and advanced into the heart tissue.
+This procedure is performed via the heart's artery or vein, depending on the patient's condition.

 Bone Marrow Repairs the Heart

 When heart muscle cells die from a heart attack, they are not replaced.
 In the early 2000s, the ability of stem cells to repair diseased tissue was recognized.
 This opened a new era in stem cell therapy.
-Stem cell therapy for heart disease took the first place.
+Stem cell therapy for heart disease ranked first.
 The heart muscle is damaged after an infarction, leading to heart failure.
-Stem cell therapy is used to repair damage to the heart muscle and in severe heart failure.
+Stem cell therapy is used to repair heart muscle damage and to treat severe heart failure.

 In patients who have had an infarction, stem cells from the patient's bone marrow are extracted and injected into the coronary artery.
 This treatment can also lead to the formation of new blood vessels.
-Studies have shown that the damaged areas of the patients' hearts completely regress within 6 months and the beating power of the heart increases.
+Studies have shown that the damaged areas of patients' hearts completely regress within 6 months, and the heart's beating power increases.

 Mesenchymal Stem Cells: Repairmen of the Body